 Based in Italy since 2017, the 2017-18 season saw his return to Teatro San Carlo in Naples in several roles, Colline in La Bohème, Il Faraone in Rossini’s Mosè in Egitto, Portye in Shostakovich's Lady Macbeth of the Mtsensk District, and Grenville in La Traviata with Nino Machaidze and Leo Nucci.
 He was also re-invited to the Festival della Valle d’Itria, where he sang Belmonte in Meyerbeer’s Margherita d’Anjou, again with Fabio Luisi conducting, and at the same time covered the role of Astolfo in Vivaldi’s Orlando Furioso with Diego Fasolis and the Barocchisti.
 Amongst several concerts that season were Rossini’s Petite Messe Sollennelle at the Festival Suoni dal Golfo in Lerici, and a concert of Vivaldi arias with Diego Fasolis.

 In 2018-2019, Laurence began the season with Colline in La Bohème, again at Teatro San Carlo, and Samuel in Un Ballo in Maschera, with an all-star cast led by Donato Renzetti.
 After his debut as Don Basilio in Il Barbiere di Siviglia at the Teatro Sociale di Campobasso, he recorded his first album in partnership with Concerto Classics, featuring the Psalms of Benedetto Marcello, which is due for release later this year.
-Upcoming concerts include Mozart’s Requiem for the Festival Suoni dal Golfo, and Mozart’s Missa Brevis in C Major with Christoph Poppen and the Kölner Kammerorchester.
+Concerts included Mozart’s Requiem for the Teatro Carlo Felice di Genova and Festival Suoni dal Golfo, and Mozart’s Missa Brevis in C Major with Christoph Poppen and the Kölner Kammerorchester.

-The 2019-2020 season will see Laurence debut major roles at the Teatro del Maggio Musicale Fiorentino, Teatro San Carlo di Napoli, Teatro Municipale di Piacenza, Teatro Verdi di Padova, Teatro Sociale di Rovigo, Teatro Comunale di Ferrara, Teatro Verdi di Pisa, Teatro Goldoni di Livorno, and Teatro del Giglio di Lucca, with repertoire to be announced soon.
+Laurence began the 2019-2020 season singing the title role in Don Giovanni at the Teatro Sociale di Rovigo.
+Other roles for this season include Gualtiero Valton in I Puritani at Teatro San Carlo in Naples, The Herald in Prokofiev's The Love of Three Oranges, Crébillon in La Rondine, as well as debutes at Orchestra Svizzera Italiana di Lugano, Teatro Municipale di Piacenza, Teatro Verdi di Padova, Teatro Sociale di Rovigo, Teatro Comunale di Ferrara, Teatro Verdi di Pisa, Teatro Goldoni di Livorno, and Teatro del Giglio di Lucca, with repertoire to be announced soon.

 Laurence has worked with conductors Sir Charles Mackerras, Fabio Luisi, Richard Bonynge, Daniel Oren, Diego Fasolis, Stefano Montanari, Renato Palumbo, Stefano Ranzani, Donato Renzetti, Jane Glover, and Richard Hickox, and directors such as John Copley, Ferzan Öspatek, John Cox, David Pountney, and Martin Kušej.